Visit: 999 W Amador Ave, Las Cruces, NM

 1985-1987

-Expansion occurred, and the service extended to four days a week, from Monday through Thursday.
-The menu diversified slightly, including both sandwiches and soup.
-The number of meals served rose to an average of 85 per day, with the volunteer base expanding to approximately 50 individuals weekly.
+Service extended to four days a week (Monday-Thursday), with a diversified menu including both sandwiches and soup.
+Meals served rose to an average of 85 daily, supported by approximately 50 weekly volunteers.

 1991